veereshbahri/task-group-msapp/README.md

 •Afterwards the main service i.e task-group is run.
 •Which then followed by some h2 tables data insertion.
 •At last all the other dashboard services can be run.
-(Group-dashboard and task-dashboard are fot viewing data.
+(Group-dashboard and task-dashboard are for viewing data.
 Group-dashboard2 and task-dashboard2 are for creation, updation, deletion of data)

 For insertion of data into the tables these could be used-